jboss-developer/jboss-developer-shared-resources/guides/CONFIGURE_POSTGRESQL.md

 #### Review the PostgreSQL Changes to the Server Configuration

-If you want to review and understand newly added XML configuration, stop the JBoss server and open the `JBOSS_HOME/standalone/configuration/standalone-full.xml` file.
+If you want to review and understand newly added XML configuration, stop the JBoss EAP server and open the `JBOSS_HOME/standalone/configuration/standalone-full.xml` file.

 The `postgresql` driver was added to the `<drivers>` section in the `datasources` subsystem of the server configuration file.